virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.

-### onBeforeRemoveDockerVolume
+### onBeforeRemoveVolume

-The *onBeforeRemoveDockerVolume* event will be called before removing volumes from Docker container.
+The *onBeforeRemoveVolume* event will be called before removing volumes from Docker container.
 It will be executed once for each Docker container.

 **Event Placeholders:**